Kellogg Quietly Cracked the Code on Modern Sports Marketing

 The article was full of those moments:

-This Isn’t a One-Off.
 Kellogg’s Gets It.

 Remember the Pop-Tarts Bowl?

-A sponsored property that felt like it shouldn’t work, until it became one of the most viral moments in college football history.
+It was a sponsored property that felt like it shouldn’t work, until it became one of the most viral moments in college football history.

 The Real Lesson for Marketers: Stories Beat Spend